Empirical Design in Reinforcement Learning: Observational experiments

-Our efforts as RL empiricists are not that different than animal learning researchers and thus the motivations for repeated trials is also similar.
-We do not make claims about the abilities of a particular species of rat from an individual run though a maze.
+Our efforts as reinforcement learning empiricists are not that different than animal learning researchers and thus the motivations for repeated trials is also similar.
+We do not make claims about the abilities of a particular species of rat from an individual run through a maze.
 Each rat will be slightly different, due to random genetic factors and raising.
-Each time an individual is run through the maze things will be slightly different: lighting, humidity, the way the researcher holds the rat, etc. This maps pretty well onto the differences we see in agent initialization (e.g., neural network initialization) and environment variability (either simulated like sticky actions in Atari \citep{machado2018revisiting} or real-world issues like motor actuations).
+Each time an individual is run through the maze things will be slightly different: lighting, humidity, the way the researcher holds the rat, {\em etc.} This maps pretty well onto the differences we see in agent initialization (e.g., neural network initialization) and environment variability (perhaps simulated by sticky actions in Atari \citep{machado2018revisiting} or real-world issues like motor actuations).